 2. Selecting the Right Digital Signage Partner

-Much to the chagrin of many a property manager and building owner, the lowest bid product can come with unexpected costs and surprise risks.
+Much to the chagrin of many property managers and building owners, the lowest bid product can come with unexpected costs and surprise risks.
 Financially unstable vendors can suddenly go out of business, as Respario and Roam.io customers have experienced.
 Other vendors don’t have the scale of established providers like TouchSource and they can’t manage through the complexities of the global supply chain.
 Others are sold on the idea that all digital directories are the same….until they have a service issue in the second year of ownership.
 That’s when many discover that they incurred costly surprise charges for a phone call with the support team.

 What Tends to Go Wrong When Making Digital Signage Purchases

 “Gotchas” to watch out for.
 Many people don’t read the fine print about the products they buy.
 Many so-called “low-cost” vendors only sell do-it-yourself media players with poorly constructed user interfaces.
-They’re hard to use, take training or IT support to maintain, and may be built on outdated software platforms.
+They’re hard to use, take training or IT support to maintain, and maybe built on outdated software platforms.
 While most show lovely screen designs, their “backend” interface was built when AOL was still an internet carrier.
 Expect to wrangle with outdated software tools only to be pointed towards complex documentation written by (and for) IT professionals if there’s an issue.
 Are you new in your role at a building with a system like this?
 Expect to spend hours figuring out the tools without any training help from your DIY vendor.

 Read the Fine Print.
 Some companies pretend to be full-service product providers but say in tiny fine print that they’re just resellers of hardware screens that *can* work with their software.
-You must assemble both together when the products arrive to your building.
+You must assemble both together when the products arrive at your building.
 And if something isn’t working, you are required to call the hardware manufacturer for issues.
 The hardware manufacturer often points people back to the original vendor, claiming software issues.
 It can take hours and days spent on the back and forth to identify what the issue is, let alone getting the issue resolved.

 How Fast Do You Need It?
 Topping off all of these “gotcha!” items, some providers will take your deposit money with your order but offer 3-5 month delivery windows because they lack strong supply chain practices and partners.
 While you can probably get your money back, you’ve missed your time windows for lobby upgrades and must start all over again with a reputable vendor.